AdobeDocs/ffs-translate-lipsync/src/pages/guides/index.md

 ## API Walkthrough

+Transcribe, Dubbing & LipSync APIs address the need for automated video translation and lip-syncing at scale.
+This document provides a guide to use these Async APIs  for:

+- Generating transcripts for customer owned video/audio files
+- Dubbing customer owned video/audio files in different languages with lip syncing capability
+- Providing ability to customers to download and then edit the source transcripts (Only sentences edit is supported right now, please do not modify "timestamps".
+Speakers can be updated accordingly however dont remove speakers) before dubbing and dub using the edited transcripts in different target languages
+- Providing ability to customers to dub using their own translated transcripts

 <InlineAlert slots="text" />

 There is a limit of 5 RPM for transcribe and dub endpoints and x100 RPM for Get result API per user.